chrismhodgson/nextjs-pfrac/data/_pages/about/road-running.md

 - Times run in races at any time since the runner last joined Penistone Footpath Runners (performances from before a break in membership cannot be included) and while the runner was in the current age category count towards the club standards.
 - To achieve a standard a runner needs to complete any 3 of the 6 distances to the required standard.
 - The qualifying period for a standard is the whole 5 years within which a runner is within a particular category.
 - All times must be on UKA or ARC measured courses.
-In the case of the 5K distance, there is a list of parkrun courses which have been measured by a certified course measurer which can count towards achieving the standard.
-This can be found [here](http://coursemeasurement.org.uk/parkrun/list.php).
+In the case of the 5K distance, there is a [list of measured parkrun courses](http://coursemeasurement.org.uk/parkrun/list.php) which have been certified by an official course measurer; these count towards achieving the standard.
 5000m and 10000m track races can also count for 5K and 10K respectively.
 - Certificates will be awarded to all runners completing a new standard at the club's Annual Presentation Evening.
 - The results program obtains all results from the [Power of 10](http://www.powerof10.info/athletes/athleteslookup.aspx?club=Penistone) website, including qualifying parkruns.
 Any races not on Power of 10 should be sent to [Paul Fryers](mailto:paul.fryers@gmail.com) and can then be added manually to the results system.